data-apis/scipy-2023-presentation/paper.rst

 each with its own signature and specification for behaviors for things like type promotion, broadcasting, and special case values.

-In order to facilitate adoption by array libraries, as well as to aid in the development of the minimal `numpy.array_api` implementation.
-A test suite has been developed.
-The `array-api-tests` test suite is a fully featured test suite that can be run against any array library to check its compliance against the array API.
-The test suite does not depend on any array library---testing against something like NumPy would be circular when it comes time to test NumPy itself.
+To facilitate adoption by array libraries, as well as to aid in the development of the minimal `numpy.array_api` implementation, a test suite for the array API has been developed.
+The `array-api-tests` test suite is a fully featured test suite that can be run against any array library to check its compliance against the array API specification.
+The test suite does not depend on any array library—testing against something like NumPy would be circular when it comes time to test NumPy itself.
 Instead, array-api-tests tests the behavior specified by the spec directly.

-The array library is specified using the `ARRAY_API_TESTS_MODULE` environment variable when running the tests.
+When running the tests, the array library is specified using the `ARRAY_API_TESTS_MODULE` environment variable.

 This is done by making use of the hypothesis Python library.
 The consortium team has upstreamed array API support to hypothesis in the form of the new